 ADVISORY: This story was posted on April Fools Day.
 While the above information is true, what follows below is NOT TRUE.
 It's a wonderful hoax that's been circulating for nearly 20 years.
 Other than the introduction, I did not write the piece.
 I re-printed it with permission.
 Go here for the back story.

-Now, there's an eighth Trappist brewery, and it's in the US.
+Now, there's an eighth Trappist brewery, and it's here, in the U.S.

 With scant fanfare, a Cistercian enclave in Arkansas began brewing 'Trappist-style' ales late last year.
 True to their calling, the Arkansan brothers plan to produce only enough to maintain the abbey and its small community.
 Contrary to their Belgian brewing brethren, they eschew a website.
 In fact, they prohibit photography in the brewery.
 But fortunately for us laity, the monks operate a brewpub on the abbey grounds, in which the rules of strict silence are not enforced.